bioinformatics-centre/kaiju/README.md

 The downloaded files are several GB in size.
 Therefore, the program should be run in a directory having at least 80 GB of free space.

-There are two major options for creating the reference database with sequence data from the NCBI FTP server with `makeDB.sh`.
+There are several options for creating the reference database with protein sequences from different source databases:

 ###1.
-Complete Genomes
+Complete Reference Genomes
 The first option is to use only completely assembled and annotated reference genomes from the NCBI RefSeq database, which is the default behaviour of `makeDB.sh`.
 Additional to archaeal and bacterial genomes, `makeDB.sh` can also add viral genomes to the database by using the option `-v`.
 As of October 2016, this database contains ca. 20M protein sequences, which amounts to a requirement of 14GB RAM for running Kaiju.

+Alternatively, `makeDB.sh` can download the protein sequences from the representative set of genomes from the [proGenomes](http://progenomes.embl.de/) web server by using the option `-p`.
+This option can be used together with option `-v` for adding viral genomes from NCBI RefSeq.
+As of October 2016, this database contains ca. 19M protein sequences, which amounts to a requirement of 13GB RAM for running Kaiju.

 By default, `makeDB.sh` downloads and extracts 5 genomes from the NCBI FTP server in parallel.
 This number can be changed by modifying the appropriate